“Who the hell is she…..a whore?”[1]

 - The hippie culture, which started in the 1960s, continued in the early 1970s and faded towards the middle part of the decade, which involved opposition to the Vietnam War, opposition to nuclear weapons, the advocacy of world peace, and hostility to the authority of government and big business.

-environmentalist movement began to increase dramatically in this period.
+- The environmentalist movement began to increase dramatically in this period.
 Western countries experienced an economic recession due to oil crisis caused by oil embargoes by Arab countries in the Middle East, while Japan's economy boomed

-colonial imperialism since the end of World War II to globalization and the rise of a new middle class in the developing world.
+- The 1970s emerged from a transition of the global social structure from the decline of colonial imperialism since the end of World War II to globalization and the rise of a new middle class in the developing world.

 - Globally, the 1970s had several features that were similar and definitive across economic levels and regions